Results

 Project’s actions and results have been presented in scientific conferences and meetings and to experts in Greece and abroad.
 In Greece presentations took place:

-• In May 2011 a presentation with emphasis on the structured approach was made to the postgraduate Study Program in Physical Disasters organised by the Faculty of Geology and Geoenvironment of the National & Kapodistrian University of Athens (Presentation in Greek).
+- In May of 2011 and 2012 presentations with emphasis on the structured approach were given to the postgraduate Study Program in Physical Disasters organised by the Faculty of Geology and Geoenvironment of the National & Kapodistrian University of Athens (2012 Presentation in Greek).

 The project was also presented during the meeting of Cost Action FP0701 “Post-Fire Forest Management in Southern Europe” organised in April 2010 at Valencia, Spain (Presentation) and is one of the case studies for the restoration of burnt Black pine forests in the book "Post-fire management and restoration of Southern European Forests", one of the major outcomes of the abovementioned COST Action.The project has also been included in the european database of post-fire forest management projects which has been developed in the framework of the same research action.